d0tTino/finance-engine/docs/debt-simulation.md

 # Debt Simulation

 The debt simulation endpoint evaluates multiple payoff strategies and returns ranked plans with metrics.
 Each plan now always includes a `cost_of_deviation` payload—even when the plan is optimal—so SDKs and clients can rely on a stable schema.
+Optimal plans simply report `0.0` currency impact and `0` extra months, clearly communicating that no penalties apply to the best option.

 ## Endpoint